JJEmbedded/Info/README.md

 # Info
 Just some information

-Just to see if update is working
+Just to see if update is working with SSH